 Last but not least, head for the Xlacah (which means “old village”) cenote for a refreshing swim.
 This cenote is open to the public until 4 PM.
 It tends to get a little busy on weekends.
 One end of the cenote is very shallow, while the other is over 140 feet deep and continues on into a tunnel.
 Many archaeological remains have been found in the cenote.

 How to get there:

 To get to Dzibilchaltún, take the Mérida-Progreso highway north.
 After 11 km. you will see the sign to turn right.
 Drive for about 3 more km.
 You will see signs directing you to turn right after you pass the village.
-If you don’t have a car, you can go by combi (collective taxi) on Calle 58 between 59 and 57, Centro.
+If you don’t have a car, you can go by combi (collective taxi) on Calle 61 x 54 y 56, Centro (You should take the one that heads to Chablekal).
 Open every day 8 am – 4.30 pm.
 The entrance fee is $139 pesos non-Mexicans, $107 pesos Mexican citizens.
 Entry fees include access to the museum.
 The site of Dzibilchaltún has various services to make the visitor comfortable: a restaurant, artisan objects in the gift shop, information booth, medical services, telephone, handicapped facilities, restrooms, and parking.
 We recommend hiring a guide at your arrival to explain the archaeological and astronomic wonders of this site.
 Hours: 8 am – 5 pm.

 NOTE: THE ENTRY FEE IS SPLIT INTO 2 AMOUNTS (STATE “CULTUR” AND FEDERAL “INAH”) AND IS PAID AT 2 SEPARATE WINDOWS, AND YOU WILL NEED BOTH TICKETS TO ENTER THE SITE.